Pork Sinigang (Sinigang na Baboy)

 For the sake of this recipe, I went for the tamarind concentrate/paste.
 I’m aware that some cities may not have the luxury of finding this, so I made a quick overview on how to prepare each kind of tamarind that you might stumble upon in the grocery.

-Whole tamarinds: This is one of the traditional methods to prepare sinigang (if you’re able to get a hold of whole young tamarinds, I’m jealous).
+Whole tamarinds: This is the traditional method to prepare sinigang.
 Simply boil the whole tamarinds in just enough water to fully submerge the pods.
-Let them boil for about 45-60 minutes until they’ve softened, then simply pass the softened tamarinds through a sieve or strainer to extract the paste.
+Let them boil for about 45-60 minutes until they’ve softened to extract their sourness, then simply pass the softened tamarinds through a sieve or strainer to extract the liquid for use.

 Pulp: You can find tamarind pulp shaped in blocks and wrapped in plastic.
 To prepare, pull apart the pulp into small chunks.
 Place the chunks in a heatproof bowl and pour in just enough boiling water to cover.
 Let the pulp sit in the hot water for about 20-30 minutes.
 Once the pulp has softened, pass the liquid through a sieve or strainer to extract the paste.